20. China

 16. The Environmental Struggle

-Humanity is at the precipice of a potentially terminal ecological crisis.
+Humanity is at the precipice of a very serious ecological crisis.
 Climate change, biodiversity loss, and pollution all threaten the stability of human society.
 However, despite the vast evidence, countless international summits, and increasing public concern, still no meaningful action is being taken by most governments.
 For Marxist-Leninists, to address the environmental crisis we must […]

 15. Sex and Identity

-Issues of sex and gender in the West have not only been the preoccupation of the women’s movement.
-For example, in the 1960s, the civil rights movement for gay and lesbian equality in the United States brought many people into opposition against state violence, as well as religious superstitions about the “sinful” nature of gay […]
+Sex-related issues in the West have not only been the preoccupation of the women’s movement.
+For example, in the 1960s, the civil rights movement for gay and lesbian equality in the United States brought many people into opposition against state violence, as well as religious superstitions about the “sinful” nature of gay relationships.
+This culminated […]

 14. The Women’s Struggle